MiloSejuk/browse-maxing/README.md

    A Tampermonkey tab will open.
 Click the **Install** button.

 6. **Sign Up/Log In account**
-   Refresh this page or go to www.google.com > click at grey floating button on the left
+   Refresh this page or go to www.google.com > when prompted cross-origin permission, click "always allow domain" > click at grey floating button on the left

 **DONE**